markawightman75/FlyingRunner-Website/wp-content/plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Improved min/max/step settings with support for 0 for quantity inputs in all contexts
 * Stylable representation of captured data
 * Priceable product extras with WooCommerce Rich and WooCommerce Extra Guys Swiss Knife
+* Notification emails on a per product level with WooCommerce Rich Guys Swiss Knife
 * Dataset repeater sections with WooCommerce Rich Guys Swiss Knife to capture several datasets (students, party members, etc.) in the context of a product item in the customer cart

 = What's on its way? =